58.5% of Google searches now end without a single click.

 SEO is not a quick fix.

 Meaningful results typically take months, not weeks.
-How long depends on your starting point, your competition, your domain’s age, and the resources you invest.
+How long depends on your starting point, your competition, your domain’s age, the resources you invest, and — frankly — how often Google updates its ranking algorithm.
 A brand-new site targeting competitive keywords in a major market might need six to twelve months before seeing significant traction.
 An established local business optimizing an existing site might see Map Pack improvements within weeks.

 Here’s why the timeline is worth it: organic search costs 61% less per lead than paid advertising, and the median SEO ROI is 748%.
 Unlike ads that stop working the moment you stop paying, organic rankings compound.
 Each improvement builds on previous work.
 Authority accumulates rather than resets.